nigelr/selections/README.md

 Selection.priorities  -> [high,med,low] records
 ```

-#### Form Helper
+## Form Helper

-if we had a controller for Ticket model with fields of:
+If we had a controller for Ticket model with fields of:

 * name
 * priority_id